qorix-group/process_description/process/folder_templates/features/feature_name/architecture/chklst_arc_inspection.rst

         allocated to single design element, number of interfaces and operations in an interface, function parameters, global variables, complex types, limited comprehensibility.

-        Note: If the "number" above exceeds "3" a design rationale is mandatory (for all types) -
+        Note: If the "number" above exceeds "3" a design rationale is mandatory (for all types).
+      -
       -
       -